yasinislam64/Weather-App/README.md

 - **pip**: Python package installer for installing required packages.
 - **Flask**: Flask package and CORS installed for creating the back-end
 - **Git**: Version control system for cloning the repository.
+- **OpenWeatherMap**: Create a OpenWeatherMap account for the your default API key you will need.

 ## Project Structure